Find Your Perfect School

 License/Certification: State-issued license

 Electricians are vital workers, too, because society relies on electricity for daily activities.
 No wonder their occupation has a projected 8% increase over the next decade!
-Most of the 739,200 electricians work in electrical contracting companies, manufacturing organizations, and government, while others are self-employed workers.
+Most of the 739,200 electricians work in electrical contracting companies, manufacturing organizations, and the government, while others are self-employed workers.

 Their work can be dangerous, but the risks are reduced through strict safety procedures.
 Work indoors and outdoors, as well as in homes, factories and construction sites, are common.
 Their primary duties are installing, repairing, and maintaining electrical power, lighting, and communications systems in structures.

 - Reading technical diagrams and blueprints